Psycokwet/pong/docker-compose.md

 #### frontend

 Holy be the hot reloading, write code, save, enjoy the result.
-You can access whatever you code in the frontend at localhost from your preferred browser.
+You can access whatever you code in the frontend at localhost:8080 from your preferred browser.

 #### backend

 Holy be the hot reloading, write code, save, enjoy the result.
-You can access whatever you code in the backend at localhost/api/ from your preferred browser.
+You can access whatever you code in the backend at http://localhost:8080/api/ from your preferred browser.
-You can access any routes by using localhost/api/[ROUTE], the route will be cleansed from the /api/ part.
+You can access any routes by using http://localhost:8080/api/[ROUTE], the route will be cleansed from the /api/ part.
 Leaving you only what you need.
 Don't forget to refresh the page to do a new call to the route though ;)

 ### containers manipulations